XMPro/Blueprints-Accelerators-Patterns/Accelerators/Smart Manufacturing - Bottling Plant/README.md

 ## 4. Import the Applications

-	* When importing the application make sure to map the data source on the import wizard to the above data stream that was imported
+When importing the application make sure to map the data source on the import wizard to the above data stream that was imported.
-	* Confirm the connections are configured correctly in the App Data tab and in each Page Data tab
+	Confirm the connections are configured correctly in the App Data tab and in each Page Data tab.

 <details>
   <summary markdown="span">Expand to view screenshot</summary>